Sjors/dao-challenge-blog/source/_posts/challenge-9.md

 		 notifyPlaceSellOrder(tokens, price);
 	  }

 Canceling an order is a little cumbersome at the moment.
-The user needs to specify the order smart contract address when calling `cancelSellOrder()` on `DaoChallenge`:
+The user needs to specify the order's smart contract address when calling `cancelSellOrder()` on `DaoChallenge`:

 	contract DaoChallenge {
 	  function cancelSellOrder(address addr) noEther {